hashicorp/hcl/hclsyntax/spec.md

 - _Inline comments_ start with the `/*` sequence and end with the `*/`
   sequence, and may have any characters within except the ending sequence.
-  An inline comments is considered equivalent to a whitespace sequence.
+  An inline comment is considered equivalent to a whitespace sequence.

-Comments and whitespace cannot begin within within other comments, or within template literals except inside an interpolation sequence or template directive.
+Comments and whitespace cannot begin within other comments, or within template literals except inside an interpolation sequence or template directive.

 ### Identifiers